Multi-Task Federated Learning for Personalised Deep Neural Networks in Edge Computing: Introduction

 \item{We propose a new metric for measuring the performance of FL algorithms: User model Accuracy (UA).
 UA better reflects a common objective of FL (increasing test accuracy on clients), as opposed to the standard global-model accuracy.}

-\item{We analyse the impact that private BN layers have on the activations of MTFL models during inference, providing insights into their workings.
-We also analyse the training and testing performance of MTFL when keeping either the trained parameters or statistics of BN layers private, suggesting that MTFL provides a better balance between convergence and regularisation compared to FL or independent training.}
+\item{We analyse the impact that private BN layers have on the activations of MTFL models during inference, providing insights into the source of their impact.
+We also analyse the training and testing performance of MTFL when keeping either the trained parameters or statistics of BN layers private, demonstrating that MTFL provides a better balance between convergence and regularisation compared to FL or independent training.}

-\item{We propose FedAvg-Adam to improve convergence speed of DNNs in FL, by using distributed Adam optimisation.
-FedAvg-Adam also benefits from being robust to hyperparameter choice, requiring little tuning.}

 \item{We conduct extensive simulations on the MNIST and CIFAR10 datasets.
 The results show that MTFL with FedAvg is able to reach a target UA in up to $5\times$ less rounds than when using only FL, with FedAvg-Adam providing a further $3\times$ improvement.
 Other experiments show that MTFL is able to significantly improve average UA compared to other state-of-the-art personalised FL algorithms.}